paulohenriquevn/aws-solutions-architect/README.md

 ---

 ### Questão 163

-**Texto original:**
-A company is building a containerized application on premises and decides to move the application to AWS.
-The application will have thousands of users soon after it is deployed.
-The company is unsure how to manage the deployment of containers at scale.
-Which solution will meet these requirements?

-**Tradução:**
 Uma empresa está construindo uma aplicação conteinerizada on-premises e decide migrar a aplicação para a AWS.
 A aplicação terá milhares de usuários logo após ser implantada.
 A empresa não tem certeza de como gerenciar a implantação de contêineres em escala.
 Qual solução atenderá a esses requisitos?